openlegend/core-rules/core/src/07-running-the-game/01-chapter-seven.md

 >
 > 1. *Infighting reduces the tribe's strength significantly, allowing the Collectors to force their way into the burial grounds.*

-Developing a sandbox adventure is similar to developing a sequential one, in that you plan out the logical sequence of events.
+Developing a sandbox adventure is similar to developing a sequential one, in that you plan out the logical sequence of events most likely to occur.
 In this case, however, because the PCs have so much room for decision making, the outline differs slightly.
 The GM plans out all of the relevant locations to the adventure, perhaps mapping and populating them if necessary.
 Additionally, the GM will make a list for the key actors in the adventure.
 The list provides a series of events that will occur if the party does nothing to intervene.

 In the above example, Vargax slowly carries out his plan to infiltrate the barbarians while the Collectors are attempting to create leverage so they can avoid an all out war with the tribes.
 More likely than not, when the adventure actually plays out, the GM won't end up using all of the events outlined because the party *will* do something to intervene.

 When planning your own sandbox adventures, it's helpful to divide the different factions involved into two categories: active and passive.
 You only need to create a list of events for the active factions.
 In the example above, the barbarians are the monkey caught in the middle, and so they are a passive faction.
 They don't need their own list because the plot that unfurls around them depends on the actions of the competing factions: the Collectors and Vargax.

 ## Creating a Campaign

 In its simplest sense, a campaign is simply a string of adventures tied together by a common link.
 This link could simply be the party that is doing the adventuring.
 In this sort of episodic campaign, there may not be an overarching plot that ties each adventure together.
 As long as everyone at the table is having fun, this is perfectly fine.

 More often than not, though, the players (and especially the GM) will want more depth in their campaign.
-This section contains the information you need to start telling your own ongoing stories with *Open Legend*.
+This section contains the information you need to start telling your own ongoing stories with Open Legend.

 ### Plan The Big Secret